Dyego-Catelan/Gamaddict/README.md

 # Gamaddict
-A web site for games
+A web site for gamers